gbif/ssg-gb24/content/01_programme/en.md

 ## Summary of events

-Note that all attendance is subject to prior registration.
+**Note that all attendance is subject to prior registration.**

 For address information on the various venues and map, please see the [Travel and accommodation page](../travel-accommodation/).

 ### Sunday 24 September 2017

 **Global Nodes meeting Day 1**
-Time: 09:00-17:00
+Time: 09:00-17:30
 Venue: Hotel Arthur

 *The meeting is open to GBIF Node managers*

+**Nodes Steering Group meeting**
+Time: 17:30-21:00
+Venue: Hotel Arthur

+*The meeting is open to members of the GBIF Nodes Steering Group*

 ### Monday 25 September 2017

 **Global Nodes meeting Day 2**
-Time: 09:00-17:00
+Time: 09:00-17:30
 Venue: Hotel Arthur

 *The meeting is open to GBIF Node managers*

-**Nodes Steering Group meeting**
-Time: 09:00-12:30
-Venue: University of Helsinki

-*The meeting is open to members of the GBIF Nodes Steering Group*

 **Budget Committee meeting**
 Time: 09:00-12:30
-Venue: University of Helsinki
+Venue: To be confirmed

 *The meeting is open to members of the GBIF Budget Committee*

 **Science Committee meeting**
 Time: 09:00-12:30
-Venue: University of Helsinki
+Venue: To be confirmed

 *The meeting is open to members of the GBIF Science Committee*

 **Executive Committee meeting**
 Time: 13:30-17:00
-Venue: University of Helsinki
+Venue: To be confirmed

 *The meeting is open to members of the GBIF Executive Committee*